 Crucially for those living in the slate quarry areas, the government has forbidden farming on land that slopes more than 25 degrees.
 Instead, trees will be planted in these areas to generate more forests.
 Although this has clear benefits for the environment, it has also placed an increased strain on village farming.

 Since the early nineties, Fergus Liu, founder of China Slate Limited, has attended many important Chinese policy conferences in Beijing and other Chinese cities.
 He understood the need for socio-economic development in Western and Central China and worked closely with local government officials and state owned companies to improve the standard of living within villages whilst continuing to protect the environment.
+The promotion to use natural roofing slate is a way of reducing CO2 emission.

 Investing in people and infrastructure